shvn22k/MLalgos-from-scratch/README.md

 # MLalgos-from-scratch
-implementing supervised ML algorithms from scratch
+This repository contains the demonstrations of implementation of supervised ML algorithms from scratch - using numpy and math.

 ## Linear Regression from Scratch

-This repository contains a linear regression implementation from scratch using Python.
+This directory contains a linear regression implementation from scratch using Python.
 It includes data files, a module for linear regression, and Jupyter notebooks to demonstrate the implementation and usage.

 ### Repository Structure